01 of 12

 One thing's for sure at the Hilton Hawaiian Village Waikiki Beach Resort.
 You won't go hungry.

-The resort has over 20 eateries to choose from including restaurants of varying cuisines and price ranges, intimate cafés, bars and even an ice cream parlor!
+The resort has 18 on-site eateries to choose from including restaurants of varying cuisines and price ranges, intimate cafés, bars and even an ice cream parlor!

 The recently renovated Tropics Bar & Grill® offers a casual beachside setting that's perfect for lunch or a light dinner.